-The price comparison site Compare the Market published a new study that reveals the low-income households pay £60 more per year on energy bills than those with higher income.
+The price comparison site Compare the Market published a new study on energy inequality UK that reveals the low-income households pay £60 more per year on energy bills than those with higher income.

-The report showed 10% poorest areas of Britain pays an annual average of £1,123 for their energy, while the 15% wealthiest areas’ average bill is at £1,063 per year.
+The report showed 10% poorest areas of Britain pay an annual average of £1,123 for their energy, while the 15% wealthiest areas’ average bill is at £1,063 per year.

 Similar research using World Bank and European Union data examined by the University of Leeds proponents presents the disparity in the distribution of global energy, with 20% of the UK being a part of the top 5% of energy consumers worldwide.

 The study further reveals that high expenditure prompts energy footprints to grow, causing distribution inequality.
 Besides poor people, elderly people also face tough choices due to inequality of energy.

 The new report by Compare the Market found that households with higher income (10% most affluent areas) have less average annual energy bills at £1,063 than that of consumers with lower income (10% most deprived areas) at £1,123.